Al-Hijra: Islamic New Year

 What is Al-Hijra?

-Al-Hijra, the Islamic New Year, is celebrated on the first day of Muharram, the month in which Muhammad emigrated from Mecca to Medina in 622 CE (the Hijra).
+In the Islamic religion, Al-Hijra - the New Year - is celebrated on the first day of Muharram, the month in which Muhammad emigrated from Mecca to Medina in 622 CE (the Hijra).
 The holiday is also known simply as Muharram.
 Islamic years are calculated from 1 Muharram, 622 CE.
 They are followed by the suffix AH, which stands for "After Hijira" or Anno Higirae (Latin).
 In 2005, Al-Hijra falls on February 10, 2005, which will be 1426 AH.

 - October 14, 2015